November 02, 2021 / Educational

 Footage Chain

 A beautiful alternative to wire and cord is a stringing cable chain.
 This tiny chain is perfect for small, lightweight charms and beads.
+Choose a small diameter chain that will fit through the holes in your beads.
+Small cable chains are available in 1mm diameter, or even thinner.
 Finish the piece with a drop of glue and crimp ends.
-It’s a great way to add gold-filled findings to your jewelry designs!

 Stringing Cable Chain